xuminready/Embedded-Linux-Dev-notes/README.md

 `sudo debootstrap --arch=arm64 focal rootfs_path`

 once it's done, use chroot to add user and install software.
 Root password is not set by default, add a user, or set rootpassword.
+Linux kernel modules is not include.
 [chroot_rootfs](https://github.com/xuminready/chroot_rootfs)

 ```
 adduser mx // or use useradd
 adduser mx sudo // add mx to sudo group
 ```

+# create initrd.img using initramfs-tools
+initrd.img is a small temporary rootfs used when Linux kernel is bootup.
+It's only requires when the Linux kernel doesn't have storage driver build-in, and rootfs is on that storage driver.
+1. copy Linux modules to **/lib/modules/**
+2. install initramfs-tools `apt install initramfs-tools`
+3. `update-initramfs -cv -k all`

+the initrd.img file will be generate in /boot/